Public Administration · Covington, VA

 $40,396

-CITY OF COVINGTON has been inspected 4 times by OSHA over 2 years.
-These inspections resulted in 9 violations, averaging 2.3 violations per inspection.
-Of these, 5 were classified as serious — indicating hazards that could cause death or serious harm.
-Compared to the Utilities industry average of 3 inspections per employer, CITY OF COVINGTON has been inspected more frequently.
-The Department of Labor also found wage violations, with $40,396 in back wages owed to 13 workers.
+OSHA has inspected City of Covington 4 times over 2 years - more than twice a year on average.
+These inspections resulted in 9 violations, averaging 2.3 per inspection, above what's typical for a single visit.
+Of these, 5 were classified as serious - indicating hazards that could cause death or serious harm.
+Against the Public Administration industry average of 3 inspections per employer, this runs moderately above peers (1.3x the sector average) on inspection frequency.
+The Department of Labor also found wage violations, with $40,396 in back wages owed to 13 affected workers.
+For comparison, Plainfield Fire Department - Engine 4 in Plainfield, NJ is another public administration employer with 3 OSHA inspections on record and $40,500 in current penalties.

 OSHA Inspection History